keymetrics/doc-pm2/en/enterprise/collector/standalone.md

 })
 ```

-And only used when your are building your container image like this :
+And only used when your are building your container image like this:

 ```docker
 FROM node:10-alpine